 I was emboldened by all those successes with Lucky Joe that day, even though the lessons were unplanned.
 So I began taking trail rides with the dogs loose.
 Lucky Joe didn’t show any concern about the dogs accompanying us, so I concluded his aggressive behavior towards them was just around his feeding time.

 The previous summer I had done a number of trails with Lucky Joe and Torrin. preparing them for paid employment packing gravel, so the first several trail rides we did were on routes Lucky Joe already knew, mostly walking, some trotting.
 Those went so well that one day I decided to try a route that he’d never been on.
 I hadn’t been on it for a long time, either, and it turned out there were numerous logs over the trail, but Lucky Joe maneuvered over and around them well.
 Then when we rounded a corner, we encountered a small herd of deer.
 Okay, I thought, here’s a good test: new surroundings with new ‘company.’
 The deer moved off calmly and Lucky Joe followed suit, continuing on the path I indicated without any sign of concern.

 Because of an unexpected tour through the emergency room and operating room, I’ve had to take a break from riding Lucky Joe.
 When I was finally well enough to start feeding ponies again, Lucky Joe greeted me at the gate when I appeared, looking expectantly for the bareback pad and halter and lead rope.
 It nearly broke my heart to tell him ‘Not today, buddy.”
 I look forward to our next riding session.
 I fully expect him to be just as he was when we left off, ready and willing to go out into the woods to see what is there.
 I think I’m the lucky one!

 © Jenifer Morrissey, 2018

-More stories like this one can be found in my book What an Honor, available internationally by clicking here or on the book cover.
+There are more stories like this one in my book What an Honor, available internationally by clicking here or on the book cover.